 What is the treatment for type 1 diabetes?

 Type 1 diabetes is a lifelong condition that can be well managed and controlled with the use of artificial insulin.
-This insulin is used to replace the insulin that your body cannot make.
-It is not available as an oral medicine – you must inject it into the layer of fat under your skin.
+This insulin is used to replace the insulin that your body can't make.
+Insulin is taken by an injection just under the skin, not into a vein, with a short, fine needle.
+It's common to feel anxious at the thought of an injection, but the needle used means that insulin injections are more comfortable than a finger prick.
+If you need to inject insulin you will be given training and support to manage your treatment.

 - regularly testing your blood glucose level throughout the day